-Other factors in that process include staffing levels, blindly applied guidelines and a need to achieve government set targets.
+Factors include staffing levels, blindly applied guidelines and a need to achieve government set targets.
 This isn’t a process that easily lends itself to your pregnancy and birth being the personal, positive experience that you had hoped for.

-We feel passionately that all women should understand the choices available to them, rather than just being made to feel that they must follow a predefined path.
+I feel passionately that all women should understand the choices available to them, rather than just being made to feel that they must follow a predefined path.